Mission

 • Collect and interpret data to form judgments and evaluations on social, educational, scientific, and ethical issues related to the broader developmental role of education and lifelong learning.

-• Conduct quantitative and qualitative research in Social and Education Policy and utilize findings for policy design, implementation, and evaluation (evidence-based policy).
+• Conduct quantitative and qualitative research in the fields of Social and Education Policy and utilize findings for policy design, implementation, and evaluation (evidence-based policy).

 • Undertake administrative roles in their area of specialization and tackle challenges both individually and as members of multidisciplinary teams.